 In addition to business transformation, the Group also pursues sound operation and adheres to compliance and safety operation.
 On the one hand, the Group strictly complies with laws, regulations and industry regulatory requirements that have a significant impact on its operations.
-Relevant departments regularly review updates on current laws and regulations, and make corresponding changes to the Group's policies to ensure that the Group's relevant internal control system meets the relevant requirements and provide compliance training to employees.
-On the other hand, in response to the impact of the COVID-19 epidemic and changes in the business environment, the Group has continuously optimised its organizational structure and personnel structure based on the attributes and characteristics of new business, and enhanced its competitiveness by highlighting core business resources and integrating and further exploring its development potential, so as to deal with the uncertainty of the external environment.
+Relevant departments regularly review updates to current laws and regulations, and make corresponding changes to the Group's policies to ensure that the Group's relevant internal control system meets the relevant requirements and provide compliance training to employees.
+On the other hand, in response to the changes in the business environment, the Group has continuously optimised its organizational structure and personnel structure based on the attributes and characteristics of new business, and enhanced its competitiveness by highlighting core business resources and integrating and further exploring its development potential, so as to deal with the uncertainty of the external environment.